 Our M+M (Methods + Materials)

-What is the most we can make with the least?
-We strive to make the most elegant, useful, affordable, and comfortable furniture from the most sound and common materials with the least waste of resources and energy.
 The Function (Fn) of our products is key.
-The shapes are body-fit, the build is sturdy, and the fabrication is local.
-Our furniture parts nest like puzzle pieces to use 95-100% of each sheet of plywood.
+The shapes are body-fit, the build is sturdy, and the fabrication is local, in the Hudson Valley.
+Our furniture parts nest like puzzle pieces to use every inch of each sheet of plywood.

 Our furniture is carefully designed to use 94 to 100% of each sheet of plywood.
 Plywood is made from thin tree peelings.
 It uses less glue than other composites and feels better.
 It is more stable than regular wood because the grains are crossed and glued to reinforce one another.